ydigikat/silicon-soundscapes/README.md

-# Welcome To Silicon Soundscapes
+# Welcome to Silicon Soundscapes : Tulia

-## FPGA Synthesis: An Old Engineer's New Adventure
+## FPGA Synthesisers: An Old Engineer's New Adventure

-After spending three decades elbow-deep in embedded systems, watching the industry evolve from simple 8-bit microcontrollers to today's complex SoCs, I've decided it's time for a new challenge.
+After spending almost four decades elbow-deep in embedded systems, watching the industry evolve from simple 8-bit microcontrollers to today's complex SoCs, I've decided it's time for a new challenge.

-Rather than settling into a quiet retirement, I've found myself drawn into the fascinating world of FPGA-based audio synthesis - a perfect fusion of my engineering career and my parallel life as a musician.
+Rather than settling into a quiet semi-retirement, I've found myself drawn into the fascinating world of FPGA-based audio synthesis - a perfect fusion of my engineering career and my parallel life as a musician.

 ## Where Engineering Meets Music